-145. A series of public consultation meetings were conducted during the project preparation.
+146. A series of public consultation meetings were conducted during the project preparation.
 Various forms of public consultations (consultation through ad hoc discussions on site) have been used to discuss the project and involve the community in planning the project and mitigation measures.

-146. Besides, a public consultation workshop was conducted on October 3, 2012 at Davangere for all the four project towns to discuss the proposed project and likely environmental issues and mitigation measures.
-Key stakeholders - public representatives, officials from various agencies, district level officers, from each project town, including Harihar, were participated in the workshop.
+147. A public consultation workshop was conducted earlier on October 3, 2012 at Davangere for all the four project towns to discuss the proposed project and likely environmental issues and mitigation measures.
+Key stakeholders - public representatives, officials from various agencies, district level officers, from each project town, including Harihara, were participated in the workshop.
 Minutes of this consultation meeting is appended at Appendix 6.
+Also Public consultation was done during design phase in September 2013 (Appendix 6).
+Further consultation was done after completion of designs in December 2013 (Appendix 6).